Code-Institute-Submissions/the-shamans-cat/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-- **Cloud9** an online Itegrated Development Environment IDE (https://c9.io/login) to be replaced by AWS Cloud 9 IDE 30th June 2019.
+- [**Cloud9**](https://c9.io/login) an online Itegrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
 Used as recommended by Code Institute.
 Standardised environment for development.

-- **AWS Cloud 9 IDE** (https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.
+- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.

-- **HTML5** Hypertext Markup Language is a declarative programming language (https://www.w3.org/html/) Used to provide structural elements to web pages.
+- [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language  Used to provide structural elements to web pages.

-- **CSS3** a declarative cascading style sheet programming language.(https://www.w3.org/Style/CSS/Overview.en.html) Used to provide styling to html elements on a webpage.
+- [**CSS**](https://www.w3.org/Style/CSS/Overview.en.html) a declarative cascading style sheet programming language.
+Used to provide styling to html elements on a webpage.

-- **BOOTSTRAP 4 Framework** is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
-It contains CSS and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components. (https://getbootstrap.com/) Used to help standardise and speed up development.
+- [**BOOTSTRAP 4 Framework**](https://getbootstrap.com/) is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
+It contains CSS and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
+Used to help standardise and speed up development.
 Also provides features I am not yet skilled to create using JavaScript.

-- **CDN** a Content Delivery Network is used to access code to speed up the loading of Bootstrap, FontAwsome and JavaScript files used in the project. (https://cdnjs.com/)

-- **Fancybox** is a JavaScript lightbox library for presenting various types of media it is responsive, touch-enabled and customizable.(https://fancyapps.com/fancybox/3/) Used to produce a picture gallery.
+- [**Fancybox**](https://fancyapps.com/fancybox/3/) is a JavaScript lightbox library for presenting various types of media it is responsive, touch-enabled and customizable.
+Used to produce a picture gallery.

-- **FontAwsome** is a font and icon toolkit (https://fontawesome.com/start) Adds extra icons to enhance the appearance of the website.
+- [**FontAwsome**](https://fontawesome.com/start) is a font and icon toolkit (https://fontawesome.com/start) Adds extra icons to enhance the appearance of the website.

-- **Google Fonts** is a library of free licensed fonts (https://fonts.google.com/) Adds fonts to enhance the website and customize it from the standard bootstrap fonts.
+- [**Google Fonts**](https://fonts.google.com/) is a library of free licensed fonts.
+Adds fonts to enhance the website and customize it from the standard bootstrap fonts.

-- **AutoPrefixer** is a PostCSS plugin which parse your CSS and add vendor prefixes to ensure css code works in different broswers.(https://autoprefixer.github.io/)
+- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parse your CSS and add vendor prefixes to ensure css code works in different broswers.

-- **Popper.js** is a positioning engine; its purpose is to calculate the position of an element to make it possible to position it near a given reference element.
-This is used by Bootstrap to produce Dropdowns for displaying and positioning i.e. navbar dropdown menus (https://popper.js.org/)
+- [**Popper.js**](https://popper.js.org/) is a positioning engine; its purpose is to calculate the position of an element to make it possible to position it near a given reference element.
+This is used by Bootstrap to produce Dropdowns for displaying and positioning i.e. navbar dropdown menus

-- **jQuery** is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
-It is used by Bootstrap to reference JavaScript used by the navbar.(https://jquery.com/)
+- [**jQuery**](https://jquery.com/) is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
+It is used by Bootstrap to reference JavaScript used by the navbar.

-- **GitHub** GitHub, a subsidiary of Microsoft, is an American web-based hosting service for version control using Git.
-It is mostly used for computer code.
-It offers all of the distributed version control and source code management functionality of Git as well as adding its own features. (https://github.com/) Used for hosting finished website (GitHub Pages) and for storing the repository of the webiste during development and managing it with version control.
+- [**Git**](https://git-scm.com/) is a distributed version-control system for tracking changes in source code during software development.

 ## Testing